God's Property from Kirk Franklin's Nu Nation

-God's Property is a collaboration studio album by God's Property, as well as Kirk Franklin's fourth album.
+God's Property is a collaboration live album by God's Property, as well as Kirk Franklin's fourth album.
 It was released on May 27, 1997.
+Recorded as a live-in-studio project in July 1996.
 At the time of its release, urban contemporary gospel had gained massive ground in the music industry, thus sending the album to its third position peak on the Billboard 200 album chart and making it the first gospel album to top the Top R&B/Hip-Hop Albums chart, where it reached number one on five nonconsecutive weeks.
+With sales of 3 million units, it is one of the best-selling gospel albums of all time.

 Track listing

 Chart performance and RIAA certification

-The album debuted at #3 on the Billboard 200 with first week sales of 119,000 copies, making it the highest charting gospel album at the time (until Marvin Sapp's Here I Am debuted at #2 in 2010).
+The album debuted at #3 on the Billboard 200 with first week sales of 120,000 copies, making it the highest charting gospel album at the time (until Marvin Sapp's Here I Am debuted at #2 in 2010).
 It was also #1 on the Top R&B/Hip-Hop Albums chart for 5 non-consecutive weeks making it the first gospel album ever to top that chart.
 It was also #1 on the Top Gospel Albums chart for 42 consecutive weeks also making it the longest streak at #1 on that chart, and the album would remain on the chart for 105 weeks total.
 In October 2001 the album was certified triple platinum with over 3 million copies sold across the United States.